 Digging deeper our industry-specific data uncovered that:

-Cookie-based audience targeting is still an option, but marketers need to have the plan to address an alternative targeting approach – we dive into those below.
+Cookie-based audience targeting is still an option, but marketers need to have a plan to address an alternative targeting approach – we dive into those below.

 🍹 Case Study: Tropical Smoothie Cafe ID-Free Targeting